Fast Scrambling in the Hyperbolic Ising Model

 where $\sigma^p_i$ is a local Pauli operator at site $i$ with $p \in \{x,y,z\}$.
 The local site-dependent coupling terms for the Ising chain, $\eta_i=\cosh({\rho_i})\sim \sqrt{g}$ arise from the Euclidean metric of $\mathrm{AdS}_2$,

 To obtain the couplings in Eq.~\ref{hamiltonian} we set $\ell=1.0$ and discretize radius of curvature $\rho$ as follows,

-here $N$ is the size of the spin chain and $l_{\rm max}$ controls the curvature of the underlying curved space.
-One can easily recover the flat mixed field Ising model by taking the $l_{\rm max} \to 0$ limit.
-This model exhibits a phase transition at $J/h = 1.0$ for a small value of the parameter $m$ similar to the flat Ising model~\cite{PhysRevD.109.054513}.
+here $N$ is the size of the spin chain and $\ell_{\rm max}$ controls the curvature of the underlying curved space.
+One can easily recover the flat mixed field Ising model by taking the $\ell_{\rm max} \to 0$ limit.
+This model exhibits a phase transition~\footnote{We use open boundary conditions in the simulations.} at $J/h = 1.0$ for a small value of the parameter $m$ similar to the flat Ising model~\cite{PhysRevD.109.054513}.

 In the rest of the paper, we will center our discussion around this critical point where the mixed field Ising model is known to be chaotic~\cite{PhysRevLett.106.050405} and show that the inclusion of the curved background enhances this chaotic behavior and introduces fast scrambling.